gaussey/ESP32-Watch-For-OpenHaystack/README.md

 ## OpenHaystack

-To discover your device through Apple's Fine my network, you must first run OpenHaystack on your Mac.
+To discover your device through Apple's Find my network, you must first run OpenHaystack on your Mac.
 For more information, please refer to the OpenHaystack Github.

 ## OpenHaystack Firmware for ESP32